NeotomaDB/MetaExtractor/README.md

 #### Article Relevance Prediction

 The article relevance prediction component requires a list of journals that are relevant to Neotoma.
-This dataset used to train and develop the model is available for download [HERE]().
-Once downloaded extract the contents into `MetaExtractor/data/article-relevance/raw/training`.
+This dataset used to train and develop the model is available for download [HERE](https://drive.google.com/drive/folders/1NpOO7vSnVY0Wi0rvkuwNiSo3sqq-5AkY?usp=sharing).
+Download all files and extract the contents into `MetaExtractor/data/article-relevance/raw/`.

 #### Data Extraction Pipeline